 Do Sprinter party buses surge on Friday and Saturday nights?

-Pre-booked Sprinter operators on this list publish flat hourly and point-to-point rates that do not surge.
+Pre-booked party-bus and Sprinter operators on this list quote flat hourly and point-to-point rates that do not surge.
 App-based services (Uber, Lyft) apply dynamic pricing 24/7, with the highest multipliers typically between 11 PM and 3 AM on Friday and Saturday nights and during weather events.
-The flat-rate posture is the single biggest cost advantage of pre-booked Sprinter for bachelorette use, which by definition runs across the highest-multiplier hours of the week.
+The flat-rate posture is the single biggest cost advantage of a pre-booked group vehicle for bachelorette use, which by definition runs across the highest-multiplier hours of the week.

-How early should I book a NYC bachelorette Sprinter?
+How early should I book a NYC bachelorette party bus or Sprinter?

-Two to three weeks for a confirmed Saturday-night Sprinter booking during peak wedding season (April through October), with three to five weeks for Saturdays in May, June, September, and October.
-DD's SoHo dispatch will accept sedan-tier and Escalade bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-week.
+Two to three weeks for a confirmed Saturday-night party-bus or Sprinter booking during peak wedding season (April through October), with three to five weeks for Saturdays in May, June, September, and October.
+Sedan-tier and First Class SUV bookings hold closer to the date when capacity allows, but full-size party buses, the Sprinter tier, and the S-Class tier consistently book out by mid-week.
 For Hamptons or North Fork day trips on a Saturday during peak season, four weeks is the minimum sane lead time.

 What should bachelorette planners look for in a NYC party transportation operator?